wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 // Create a new activation with just created activation object PowerAuthSDK.sharedInstance().createActivation(activation) { (result, error) in
     if error == nil {
-        // No error occurred, proceed to credentials entry (PIN prompt, Enable Touch ID switch, ...) and commit
+        // No error occurred, proceed to credentials entry (PIN prompt, Enable Touch ID switch, ...) and persist
         // The 'result' contains 'activationFingerprint' property, representing the device public key - it may be used as visual confirmation
         // If server supports recovery codes for activations, then `activationRecovery` property contains object with information about activation recovery.
     } else {